isomorphisms/economics/README.md

 You can probably imagine what would happen if small economic changes were made in your workplace, your friends' lives, your community.
 What would you do with a 5% raise?

 But what if the minimum wage were multiplied by ten?
 What if not only you got a million dollars, but so did everyone on your street?
 Big changes are harder to think about.
 The reaction to the initial "stimulus" (let's say it's a law) might become really important too.

+###### life goals

+Guru jerks will tell you that you should become rich enough to live off interest.
+This doesn't make sense for a variety of reasons, for example the obvious that if you can earn $20,000/year as a 2% coupon.
+Or that you risk spoiling your kids [[link]].
+Or that work is not really that bad.
+But anyway it's all part of a pervasive ideology that wants to venerate wealth and capitalist achievement.
+Perhaps not surprising when buildings and chairs are named after capitalist donors rather than those who excelled in a field of human endeavour.

+It's the kind of thing that makes sense if you think about it for a minute, but not if you think about it for a long time.